Gulf War: Ground campaign

 The United Kingdom was represented by its 1st Armoured Division known as the Desert Rats.
 The British 1st Armoured Division fielded approximately 176 Challenger 1 tanks.
 British infantry rode into battle on the Warrior tracked armoured vehicle.
 It had reasonable armour protection and a 30mm gun.
 Modified versions of the vehicle included mortar carriers, MILAN antitank systems, and command and control vehicles; and the British possessed a variety of excellent light armoured vehicles built on their FV101 Scorpion chassis.
 British artillery was primarily American made M109 howitzers (155mm), M110 howitzers (203mm), and M270 MLRS which were compatible with American systems.
 Their air support consisted of Gazelle helicopters, used for reconnaissance, and the Lynx helicopter which was comparable to the American AH-1 Cobra.
 The British had their full contingent of engineer, logistics, and medical units.

 The British 1st Armoured Division was responsible for protecting the right flank of VII Corps.
 It was assumed by the Corps' planners the Iraqi 52nd Armored Division would counterattack VII Corps once their penetration into Iraqi defenses was discovered.
 The British 1st Armoured Division had two brigades (the 4th and 7th) which participated in Operation Granby, the name given to the British military operations during the 1991 Gulf War.
 The British 1st Armoured Division had traveled 217 miles in 97 hours.
-The British 1st Armored Division had captured or destroyed about 300 Iraqi tanks and a very large number of armored personnel carriers, trucks, reconnaissance vehicles, etc. The Desert Rats also destroyed multiple Iraqi artillery positions.
+The British 1st Armoured Division had captured or destroyed about 300 Iraqi tanks and a very large number of armored personnel carriers, trucks, reconnaissance vehicles, etc. The Desert Rats also destroyed multiple Iraqi artillery positions.
 The division also took over 7,000 Iraqi prisoners of war including two division commanders and two other general officers.
 The British 1st Armoured Division destroyed or isolated four Iraqi infantry divisions (the 26th, 48th, 31st, and 25th) and overran the Iraqi 52nd Armored Division in several sharp engagements.
 The Iraqi 80th Armored Brigade would also fall victim to the British 1st Armoured Division.